Sergey Balovin

 Sergey Balovin (born 5 July 1984, Voronezh, Russia) is a visual artist and curator.
 In 2011, to escape the conventional application of monetary value to art, he started the popular "In Kind Exchange" project in which he is exchanging artworks for useful presents.
 The project has attracted a lot of attention around the world.
-In 2013 he started his money-free world tour with "In Kind Exchange", travelling the world and swapping portraits for flight tickets, food, accommodation, without spending any money.
+In 2013 he started his money-free world tour with "In Kind Exchange", traveling the world and swapping portraits for flight tickets, food, accommodation, without spending any money.
 Since 2015 Sergey Balovin has been working with Claudia Beccato, Italian gastronome and artist.
 In 2016 Sergey Balovin is on the list of the Database and Analytics of Russian Contemporary Art as 20th of the Top 100 young artists and as 16th according to the list of People's rating.

 Biography

 Sergey Balovin grew up in Voronezh, in western Russia in a family of geologists and studied fine art from a very young age.
 In 1996 he graduated from Fine Art School and in 2005 graduated from Art Faculty of the Voronezh State Pedagogical University.
-At 17 years old he went on teaching art at Studio I, school of Architecture and Design.
-Four years later, he began working at the Pedagogical University, teaching painting and organising group exhibitions featuring young artists from Voronezh.
+At 17 years old he went on to teach art at Studio I, School of Architecture and Design.
+Four years later, he began working at the Pedagogical University, teaching painting and organizing group exhibitions featuring young artists from Voronezh.
 His class soon began a creative and associative meeting point for students.
 Due to clear limitations in Russian academic education, and being greatly inspired by French, German, and Belgian artists encountered, he taught himself contemporary art.

-From 2008 to 2010 he curated the "Petit" project with Louise Morin in which they featured several dozen artists from Europe, Asia and America.
+From 2008 to 2010 he curated the "Petit" project with Louise Morin in which they featured several dozen artists from Europe, Asia, and America.
 The project participants reflected on the topic of "mobility" and created artworks around this theme.
 More than a hundred pieces were placed in a single suitcase, enabling the curators to cross country borders and represent this "contraband art".
-The project united some dozens of artists form Russia, France, Germany, Austria, Belgium, Poland, China, USA, Brazil and was presented in France, Germany, Russia and China, including Moscow International Biennale for Young Art, Red Gate Residency in Beijing and Art Labor Gallery in Shanghai.
+The project united some dozens of artists form Russia, France, Germany, Austria, Belgium, Poland, China, USA, Brazil and was presented in France, Germany, Russia, and China, including Moscow International Biennale for Young Art, Red Gate Residency in Beijing and Art Labor Gallery in Shanghai.